-The pay rate is competitive and is categorized as follows: $8.10/hour for first-year Media Consultants and $8.40 for first-year Media Consultants who have successfully completed Video I, FMST 200, or Digital Studio.
-Students are paid for an average of 8-10 hours per week.
+The pay rate is competitive and students are paid for an average of 8-10 hours per week.

 In addition to demonstrating strong digital media creation and editing aptitude, we are seeking courteous, service-oriented students who have effective communications skills in working with people.
 Other skills involve attention to detail and patience.